ccao-data/model-res-avm/README.md

   - Widely used in housing-specific machine learning models and competitions.
-  - Simpler to use and implement than ensemble methods or neural networks, which allows less room for error.
+  - Simpler to use and implement than ensemble methods or neural networks, which can involve lots of fiddling and configuration.
   - Easy to diagnose problems with, as it has built-in feature importance and contribution methods.